 The month in which I published the most posts:

 - November & February

 The top countries where my blog readers live (outside of the US):

 - United Kingdom

-- India (new to the list this year!)
+- China (new to the list this year!)

-Terms people searched that helped them arrive at my blog:
+New terms people searched that helped them arrive at my blog this year:

 Blogging goals and reflections:

 - I will continue to use this blog as a source of reflection.
 I enjoy writing and appreciate that anyone is interested to read my posts.
-I look forward to another great year in 2020!
+I look forward to 2021 (for so many reasons!).